Paris terror trial opens for 20 accused in 2015 attacks

 Nine Islamic State group gunmen and suicide bombers struck within minutes of one another at several locations around Paris on Nov.
 13, 2015, leaving 130 people dead and hundreds wounded.
 It was the deadliest violence to strike France since World War II and among the worst terror attacks to hit the West.

-The worst carnage was at the Bataclan concert hall, where three men with assault rifles gunned down scores of people and grabbed a handful of hostages.
+The worst carnage was at the Bataclan concert hall, where three men, dressed in black and armed with assault rifles, gunned down scores of people and grabbed a handful of hostages.
 Others targeted the national soccer stadium, where the president was attending a game, as well as cafes filled with people on a mild autumn night.

 Abdeslam, who fled the night of the attacks after ditching his car and a malfunctioning suicide vest, is the only defendant charged with murder.
 The other defendants present face lesser terrorism charges.